Final Fantasy XIV: Heavensward: Setting and characters

 The unending war makes Ishgard isolationist in both policy and everyday demeanor; they withdrew from the first Eorzean Alliance and ignored the second, preoccupied with the Dragonsong War.
-It also manifests in their fanatical devotion to Halone and persecution of "heretics"--those who support dragons.
+It also manifests in their fanatical devotion to Halone and persecution of "heretics"—those who support dragons.
 Just prior to Heavensward, Nidhogg awakens, calling his brood to active invasion once again.
-The player's character, the Warrior of Light, befriends Ser Aymeric, Lord Commander of the Temple Knights after defending against a Dravanian assault.
+The player's character, the Warrior of Light, befriends Haurchefaunt Greystone of House Fortemps for foiling a heretic plot, as well as Ser Aymeric, Lord Commander of the Temple Knights, after defending against a Dravanian assault.
 After being betrayed during a coup in Ul'dah, the Warrior seeks asylum from the charge of regicide alongside Alphinaud and Tataru, the only other Scions to safely escape.
 Nidhogg's roar prompts changes to both factions in the war; Aymeric and Count Edmont of House Fortemps open Ishgard to foreign assistance against the dragons, while Lady Iceheart grows her band of heretics seeking reconciliation.
 Estinien, the current Azure Dragoon, returns to hunt down Nidhogg.